sjmd/orientation/content/apply-topically/_index.md

 # Apply Topically

-Let's talk about the topics, how to pace yourself, and when you know to move on.
+Let's talk about the topics, how to pace yourself, and choosing your own adventure.